Analytical And Dialectical Marxism -- By Ian Hunt

 (c) How is it possible for the above changes to occur because the "balance between [war and peace] tips in favour of conflict"?
 What on earth causes this balance to "tip"?
 Hunt doesn't even raise that question.

-[Anyway, I have shown that this option isn't viable, either.
+[Anyway, I have also shown that this option isn't viable, either.
 On that, see here.]

 Well, maybe the word "rigour" has changed its meaning recently.

 [Incidentally, dialecticians often point me in the direction of Michael Kosok's 'formalisation' of 'dialectical logic'.
-In response, I have shown that this terminally confused essay of Kosok's doesn't even remotely resemble a formalisation, whatever else one thinks of the obscure ideas Kosok inflicted on its readers.
+In response, I have demonstrated that this terminally confused 'formalisation' can only be called a formalisation by someone with a twisted sense of humour.
 On that, see here.]

 Hunt, I. (1993), Analytical And Dialectical Marxism (Ashgate Publishing).